FEATHERS: Federated Architecture and Hyperparameter Search: Technical Details

 \section{Technical Details}

-We make our code publicly available at: { \url{https://anonymous.4open.science/r/HANF-BD92/}}.
-We have used FLOWER framework \url{https://flower.dev/} to implement federated learning setting in HANF.
-All experiments were run on NvidiaA100-GPUs with 40 GB RAM.
-One GPU was used for the server and clients were distributed over two GPUs while still being isolated from each other during the experiments.
+We make our code publicly available at: { \url{https://anonymous.4open.science/r/FEATHERS-250B/}}.
+We have used the \textit{flwr} framework \url{https://flower.dev/} to implement federated learning setting in FEATHERS.
+All experiments were run on Nvidia DGX clusters with A100-GPUs with 40 GB RAM.
+One GPU was used for the server and clients were distributed over the remaining GPUs.
+Of course all clients were isolated from each other during the experiments, the only communication allowed happened between clients and server.